Morel Mushroom Tart

 - ½ cup sour cream

-Cook the fettucine noodles and saute the morels in butter for 8 minutes.
+Cook the fettuccine noodles and saute the morels in butter for 8 minutes.

-Add morels and the sauce to drained fettucine.
+Add morels and the sauce to drained fettuccine.

 Optional: You can also add ½ cup of cooked chicken to make a nice main dish.